RICK VIOLETTE JR., Founder

 While Rick made a career in the Thoroughbred industry, Patti attended the University of Lowell in her native Massachusetts to get a degree in business, and worked as a senior retail executive for over 30 years with Macy’s, Filenes and Lord & Taylor.
 She relocated to Florida in the 1990s with her late husband, Percell Taylor, who was a veterinarian for the USDA-APHIS.

 Patti stayed connected to horse racing and developed a commitment to aftercare through Rick.
 She has also served as an advocate for the Alzheimer’s Association.

 ANDY BELFIORE, Executive Director

 A native of Massachusetts, Andy Belfiore grew up riding show horses.
 She started her career in racing on the backstretch at Belmont Park, working as a hotwalker, groom and exercise rider, before joining the Rick Violette stable as assistant trainer.
 After six years as Violette’s assistant, she moved to the frontside at the track, and spent five years in the communications and marketing departments at NYRA.

 Belfiore left NYRA in 1993 to take the post as editor in chief at the Thoroughbred Daily News.
-During her tenure, the TDN grew from a four-page publication with just a few hundred subscribers to a leader in the Thoroughbred industry with a website that gets more than 110,000 hits a month from 118 countries and territories.
-Named Director of Communications for NYTHA in December, 2011, and Executive Director in September, 2015, she was been instrumental in the creations of the TAKE2 and TAKE THE LEAD Programs.
-She currently serves as a consultant for NYTHA and as Project Manager for the national Thoroughbred Horsemen’s Association, she took over as Executive Director of the Florida Thoroughbred Horsemen’s Association in October of 2021.
+During her tenure, the TDN grew from a four-page publication with just a few hundred subscribers to a leader in the Thoroughbred industry.
+Named Director of Communications for NYTHA in December, 2011, and Executive Director in September, 2015, she was instrumental in the creation of the TAKE2 and TAKE THE LEAD Programs.
+After two years as a consultant for NYTHA and as Project Manager for the national Thoroughbred Horsemen’s Association, she took over as Executive Director of the Florida Thoroughbred Horsemen’s Association in October of 2021.

 DIONNE JOHNSON, Bookkeeper